ViniciusAbrao/web_ros_docker/README.md

 Image - https://www.theconstructsim.com/

-A web page interface enable to move and monitor the turtlebot (running in the Gazebo Simulation), by publishing and subscribing ROS topics.
+The web page interface enables to move and monitor the turtlebot (running in the Gazebo Simulation), by publishing and subscribing ROS topics.

 The deployment is done by docker containers.